AronToYou/Obsidian_Vault/General/Auf der Suche.md

 # Tips
 - Contact headhunters on LinkedIn
 	- Use Olga's account to research interviewers' key points
+- Elevator Pitch
+	- Why should I hire you?
+	- How do I know you aren't going to return to America?
 - TLDR
 - Study
 	- [Hennge Stack](https://stackshare.io/hennge/hennge-kk)